What's that whisper? Wireless headphone opera in busy train station

-LOS ANGELES (Reuters) - It’s Friday evening at Union Station in downtown Los Angeles, and, like always, commuters are catching trains to their bedroom communities and weekend travelers are jumping on the Pacific Surfliner.
+LOS ANGELES, Nov 18 (Reuters) - It’s Friday evening at Union Station in downtown Los Angeles, and, like always, commuters are catching trains to their bedroom communities and weekend travelers are jumping on the Pacific Surfliner.

 And then there’s a less harried crowd milling around the old wooden seats under the arches of the grand waiting room, headphones clamped down over their ears.
 They are told to respect those using the station, especially the homeless who take sanctuary there and the people running to trains.